a-bentofreire/beamtoix/docs/pages/library/functions.md

 and official plugins can create functions that support [teleportation](teleporter.md).

 ## Core functions
-**WARNING!** In the ABeamer 2.x these core functions will move `core-functions` plugin.
+**WARNING!** In the BeamToIX 2.x these core functions will move `core-functions` plugin.
 To prevent breaking changes include now the js script `core-functions.js` on the html file.

-ABeamer has the following core functions:
+BeamToIX has the following core functions:

 - `sin` - 'sine' trigonometric function.
 - `cos` - 'cosine' trigonometric function.